Nishant3815/METGen/README.md

 `sarcasm`: Contains image data and annotations that were used for finetuning the catr for generating "sarcasm" emotion captions given an image input.
 Refer the `README` file in the directory to know the internal files usage.

 # Fine Tuning and predicting captions
-Refer the directory `catr` to see the working of finetuning and predictions files.
+Refer the directory `catr` to see the working of finetuning base model and predicting captions.

 # Architecture![CATRArch@2x](https://user-images.githubusercontent.com/7936928/146487573-e1c4762a-75ef-4854-a511-9a402237b55e.png)